scality/metalk8s/docs/operation/solutions.rst

 #.
 Solutions are packaged with an :term:`Operator`, and optionally an
    associated web UI, to provide all required domain-specific logic.
-   To deploy a Solution Operator and its UI in an Environment, run:
+   To deploy a solution operator in an environment, run:

    .. code::